 - It is important to remember that the family of a disabled person can also receive benefits.
 A disabled person’s spouse and family may receive between 150 to 180 percent of the disabled worker’s benefits.
 However, there is a mandatory waiting period of five months after the disability begins before the SSA begins paying benefits.

 The SSA is strict in imposing its criteria and requirements.
 All medical documentation, legal paperwork and work information must be carefully verified.
 This is why you should consult an experienced attorney before filing your claim.

 - Contact a social security disability attorney Plano whose expertise you can rely on to get more information.
 An experienced and well-versed attorney will be able to help you with every stage of your case.
 He/she will also guide you through other legal procedures and deadlines.

 - So, do not hesitate, and stop worrying about whether you can handle the process all on your own.
 If you are disabled and unable to work, you don’t want the added burden of having to think about the intricacies of social security law.

-Consult a Social Security Disability Attorney Plano trusts.
+Consult a Texas Social Security Disability lawyer trusts.
 Make the most of your claim, for yourself and for your family.
 Claimants who have attorneys by their sides are more likely to get approved.